ADVISORY BOARD

 BSE & MSE NAME

 Mr. Couch is Vice Chairman and formerly served as CEO of C.M.
 Capital Corporation a privately held investment management company in Palo Alto, CA. He previously served as Chairman, President and CEO of Alexander & Baldwin Inc., (ALEX).
 Earlier he served as President of Matson Navigation Company, then an ALEX subsidiary, and before that he served as Chief Marine Engineer of Ingalls Shipbuilding.
-He holds BS and BS degrees in Naval Architecture and Marine Engineering from the University of Michigan as well as a MBA from Stanford’s Graduate School of Business.
+He holds BS and MS degrees in Naval Architecture and Marine Engineering from the University of Michigan as well as a MBA from Stanford’s Graduate School of Business.
 He also was awarded an Honorary Doctorate by Webb Institute and serves on Webb’s Board of Trustees.

 Howard Fireman